massimocaprinali/cloud-foundry-public/getting-started-tomcat.md

 ## Step 3: Prepare the app for {{site.data.keyword.cloud_notm}} deployment
 {: #prepare-tomcat}

-To deploy to {{site.data.keyword.cloud_notm}}, it can be helpful to set up a manifest.yml file.
-The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
-We've provided a sample manifest.yml file in the `get-started-tomcat` directory.
+To deploy to {{site.data.keyword.cloud_notm}}, it can be helpful to set up a `manifest.yml` file.
+The `manifest.yml` file includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
+We've provided a sample `manifest.yml` file in the `get-started-tomcat` directory.

-Open the manifest.yml file, and change the `name` from `GetStartedTomcat` to your app name, <var class="keyword varname" data-hd-keyref="app_name">app_name</var>.
+Open the `manifest.yml` file, and change the `name` from `GetStartedTomcat` to your app name, `app_name`.
-{: download}

 ```
 apps: